Classical Wave methods and modern gauge transforms: Spectral Asymptotics in the one dimensional case: Introduction

 \subsubsection{Onion peeling}

-We now assume that $d=1$ and, for a while, that the initial $V$ is a sum of a smooth periodic function and a smooth function with compact support (or, more generally, smooth decaying function).
-If we mass transport $V$ to $\VM$ with $\VM$ periodic (with very large period), then a simple calculation shows that if a denominator in \eqref{LP:solution} is non-zero, but small (recall that $|\bxi|\sim\rho$, so this can happen only if $|\bth|$ is small), then the numerator of the same formula is also small.
-As a result, the operator $\Psi$ defined by \eqref{LP:solution} with $\hat{v}=\widehat{\VM-\VM_0}$ and $\VM_0$ the average of $\VM$, will belong to the standard class of pseudo-differential operators of order 0 and the whole process described in the previous sub-section can be carried out as a weak GT.
+We now assume that $d=1$ and, for a while, that the initial $V$ is a sum of a smooth periodic function, $V_p$, and a smooth function with compact support, $V_c$, (or, more generally, smooth rapidly decaying function).
+We periodise $V$ to ${}^PV$, a periodic function with very large period of size $\rho^{N'}$ and proportional to the period of $V_p$ so that ${}^PV=V_p+{}^PV_c$.
+A simple calculation shows that if a denominator in \eqref{LP:solution}, with $V={}^PV$, is non-zero, but small (recall that $|\bxi|\sim\rho$, so this can happen only if $|\bth|$ is small), then the numerator of the same formula is also small.
+Indeed, if $0<|\theta|$ and $\theta$ is in the support of $\hat{V}_p$, then $|\theta|>c>0$.
+On the other hand, since the Fourier transform of $V_c$ is a smooth, rapidly decaying function, the Fourier coefficients of ${}^PV_c$ are of size $\rho^{-N'}$.
+We then define the operator $\Psi$ by \eqref{LP:solution} with $\hat{v}=\widehat{{}^PV-\langle {}^PV\rangle}$ and

+Then, $\langle {}^PV\rangle$ is the mean of $\referee{{}^PV}$ and $\Psi$ belongs to the standard class of pseudo-differential operators of order 0 and the whole process described in the previous sub-section can be carried out as a weak GT.
 We will comment on this case later (see Remarks~\ref{decay1} and \ref{decay2}) just to illustrate the main ideas of our approach without going into many technicalities necessary in the general setting.

+Now we consider the general case of $V$ being a pseudodifferential operator with $\USB$ symbol and no further assumptions.
+Then it can happen that $\bth$ is small, while $\hat v(\bth,\bxi)$ is not, so $\hat\psi(\bth,\bxi)$ obtained using \eqref{LP:solution} is large.
+This means that we cannot perform the weak GT, but we may ask whether there is a strong GT process that can succeed.
+Perhaps it is the case that, despite $\Psi$ being large, the commutator $[V,\Psi]$ is small nevertheless?
+The answer is yes and no. To illustrate this point, we consider the example $V=e^{i\theta_1x}+e^{i\theta_2 x}$.
+Notice that $[V,\Psi]$ appears in~\eqref{LP:GT} and hence we want this term to be smaller than $V$ itself.
+We compute